-- boilers - Improvements in heat & power systems including the potential use of hydrogen or oder CO2free fuel sources in the long term Continuous analysis of possibilities for investments in renewable electricity and heat energy generation facilities on-site (e.g. PV plants, etc.)
+- Decarbonization of our own energy generation by the installation of hybrid and multi-fuel boilers - Improvements in heat & power systems including the potential use of hydrogen or oder CO2free fuel sources in the long term - Continuous analysis of possibilities for investments in renewable electricity and heat energy generation facilities on-site (e.g. PV plants, etc.)